-- I decided to have some fun and experiment with color harmony or complimentary colors.
+- I decided to have some fun and experiment with color harmony or complementary colors.

-- Pairs of colors that share no common elements with each other are called, ‘complimentary colors’.
+- Pairs of colors that share no common elements are called ‘complementary colors’.

 - The ancient Chinese understood our world in terms of a balance of opposites.
 Everything in nature has its opposite.